Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Schemes.md

 [ClarionHub.com - Share your custom syntax highlighting scheme here!](https://clarionhub.com/t/share-your-custom-syntax-highlighting-scheme-here/453/1)

-The XML files responsible for the colour of the IDE can be found in :
+The XML files responsible for the colour scheme of the IDE can be found in :

 ```%CWroot%\data\resources\ColorThemes```